How do you grow blue hydrangeas?

 So, how do you grow big, beautiful blue hydrangeas?

-Through trial and error and several years of growing these beauties both here in Connecticut and New York, we’ve figured out what works best.
+Through trial and error and several years of growing these hydrangea blooms both here in Connecticut and New York, we’ve figured out what works best.

-Here are some of the best hydrangea care tips to produce the loveliest colors and the largest, sturdiest blooms.
+Here are some of the best hydrangea care tips to produce the loveliest colors, the largest flower heads and sturdiest blooms.

 Keep Hydrangeas Hydrated.